Kinoma/KPR-examples/README.md

 <x-app-info id="bllrepeat.example.kinoma.marvell.com"><span class="createSample pinsSample"></span></x-app-info>

 A sample that demonstrates how to repeatedly run a Kinoma Blinking Light Library (BLL).
 This is useful when, for instance, polling a sensor.
-The example calls a BLL that traces to the console 10 times and the stops the repetition.
+The example calls a BLL that traces to the console 10 times and then stops the repetition.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***